Ema93sh/ema93sh.github.io/_posts/2017-08-31-maximum-likelihood-estimation.markdown

 ---

-To understand what a maximum likelihood estimation first we need to understand the concept of an estimator.
+To understand *maximum likelihood estimation* (MLE), first we need to understand the concept of an estimator.
 In statistics, an estimator often called **point estimation** is used for calculating an estimate of the given quantity $$ \theta $$.
 Given an independent and identically distributed data
 $$ \left\{ x_1, x_2, ... , x_m \right\} $$, point estimation $$ \hat\theta $$ of an [estimand](https://en.wikipedia.org/wiki/Estimand) $$ \theta $$ can be formally defined as: